Local (municipal) and regional elections

 At least 50 supporters must have signed the form.

-According to agreement with the Election Secretariat (Valgsekretariatet), the form with information on the candidates and supporters may be picked up at Dokk1 in the Citizen Service (Borgerservice).
-The form must be handed in at the same place no later than 28 September 2021 at 12am.
+Upon agreement with the Election Secretariat (Valgsekretariatet), the form with information on the candidates and supporters may be picked up at Dokk1 in the Citizen Service (Borgerservice).
+The form must be handed in at the same place no later than nine weeks before the election date at noon.

 For further information on rules and deadlines, please contact the Election Secretariat, and a meeting may be set up if needed.

-Contact the Election Secretariat on email@example.com, if you need further information.
+Contact the Election Secretariat at email@example.com, if you need further information.